Info-Commit: Information-Theoretic Polynomial Commitment: An Overview of

 \subsection{A basic algorithm}

-A rather straightforward algorithm is for the verifier to generate a $c\times s$ matrix $\Lambda\in \mathbb{F}_q^{c\times s}$ uniformly at random.
-In the commitment phase, the verifier and the prover will engage in a secure two-party computation algorithm to help the verifier learn
+A straightforward algorithm is for the verifier to generate a $c\times s$ matrix $\mathbfsl \Lambda\in \mathbb{F}_q^{c\times s}$ uniformly at random, for some security parameter $c$.
+In the commitment phase, the verifier and the prover will engage in a commitment protocol through the trusted initializer to help the verifier learn

+In this process, the verifier will not learn anything about $\mathbfsl A$ other than what is revealed through $\mathbfsl \Gamma$, and the prover will not learn anything about $\mathbfsl \Lambda$.
+For instance, the verifier and the prover respectively provide $\mathbfsl \Lambda$ and $\mathbfsl A$ to the trusted party, and the trusted party sends $\mathbfsl \Gamma$ to the verifier.
+In the evaluation phase, the verifier will ask the prover to compute